9 Important Technology Trends (2021-2025)

 Amazon Go stores use entrance gates to identify customers, shelf sensors to detect which products are selected, and hundreds of cameras to see who grabbed what.
-With AI powering everything in the background.
+With AI and internet of things tech powering everything in the background.

 In March this year, the company started selling this “Just Walk Out” technology stack to other retailers.

 (So far, the only confirmed retailer to adopt the technology is a chain of airport convenience stores.
 But Amazon claims it has other clients lined up.
 And it’s rumored that Amazon itself will be rolling out the tech to its Whole Foods stores starting next year.)

 Then in July, Amazon announced the Dash Cart: a smart shopping cart that uses computer vision and sensors to identify items as they’re placed inside.

 This adds partial autonomous checkout capability to stores that don’t have the advanced sensors, cameras and equipment needed for a full setup.

 Amazon isn’t selling the Dash Cart to other retailers (yet), but it’s being tested in at least one Amazon Fresh grocery store.

 The Amazon Dash Cart, with built-in cameras, sensors, and touchscreen.

 Finally, the most recent development in Amazon’s retail plans was announced two weeks ago.